grascii/grascii/docs/README.rst

 Grascii Dictionary
 ******************

-Grascii comes with a dictionary based on the 1916 Gregg Shorthand Dictionary.
+Grascii comes with dictionaries based on the 1916 Gregg Shorthand Dictionary and the 1924 Gregg Shorthand Phrase Book.

-More dictionaries for other versions of Gregg and dictionaries including phrases are available for installation at the `Grascii Dictionaries repository
+More dictionaries for other versions of Gregg and dictionaries including additional entries are available for installation at the `Grascii Dictionaries repository
 <https://github.com/grascii/dictionaries>`_.

 You can also write, build, and install your own custom dictionaries.